BrodaNoel/cv/README.md

 I want to travel, I want to work and travel at the same time, working remotely, 100% remotely.

 My dream work is in a company from USA, a StartUp (preferably), with people that really love the product we are creating, putting a lot of effort to improve what we are creating.
 People that really love coding.
-While working, traveling in Europe.
+Traveling while I'm working.
 Flexible hours and flexible days.
 We define objectives in the sprint or the week, and I'll do everything I can do to accomplish them.

-As I said, I want to be traveling all the time, not only because I love to live in hostels, know people and places, but also because I want and I need to live in non-Spanish countries to learn English.
+As I said, I want to be traveling all the time, not only because I love to live in hostels, meet people and cities, but also because I want and I need to live in non-Spanish countries to learn English.
 So, I'll be really happy to work in USA for a couple of months (maybe in the company offices) to improve my English.

-So, summarizing, I want to code in JavaScript, in a solid small team, with people that love coding (< this is important!), defining objectives for the week, sprint, or some kind of Kanban/TODO-list, keeping the team in sync by chat and video-calls, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").
+So, summarizing, I want to code in JavaScript, in a solid small team, with people that love coding (< this is important!), defining objectives for the week/sprint, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").

 As you can see, this is a "perfect job".
 Meaning, you can offer something that do not full fill this points.
 We can negotiate it.

+## What will I ask in a interview?
+* Can you describe your company culture?
+Which are its more-important-values?
+Why will I love to work in your company?
+* Is your company an StartUp?
+How many people are working there?
+* How many people will have my team?
+* The company has the own product, or it's creating software for someone else?
+B2B?
+* How will you measure my performance?
+* How is the usual development process?
+Is there a UI, UX, Researcher, DevOps, etc. teams?
+* Which development methodologies are using?
+Scrum?
+LEAN?
+* Which technologies is using the team where I'll work?
+* Which technologies use frontend?
+And backend?
+* Is there a monster? (those ugly-legacy-projects that nobody wants to touch).
+Will I work on it?
+Which technologies are using there?
+* What kind of tasks will I be working?
+Bug-fixing?
+New Features?

-## What I offer you?
+## What do I offer?
 As you can see I'm looking for a "perfect job", so I have to give you something to let you know that "me" is what you need.
 This is what I offer:

 **One week coding "for free"**.
 If after that week you feel that I was productive, I added value to your project, I fit with your company culture, and I worth it, you pay me that week, then you define a final $ proposal and let's negotiate about it.